-The SAFe Agile Team is a cross-functional group of five to ten people who have the ability and authority to define, build, and test some element of Solution value—all in a short Iteration timebox.
-Specifically, the SAFe Agile Team incorporates the DevTeam, Scrum Master, and Product Owner roles.
+The SAFe Agile Team is a cross-functional group of 5 to 11 people who have the responsibility to define, build, test, and where applicable deploy, some element of Solution value—all in a short Iteration timebox.
+Specifically, the SAFe Agile Team incorporates the Dev Team, Scrum Master, and Product Owner roles.

-Built-in Quality practices ensure that each Solution element, at every increment, meets appropriate quality standards throughout development.
+Built-In Quality practices ensure that each Solution element, at every increment, meets appropriate quality standards throughout development.